kammitama5/kammitama5.github.io/_posts/2018-7-10-Tuesday-July-10th.md

  ```
   - It looks like Haskell to me :) Actually, doing this *has* helped me with Haskell.
 It was a real mental workout
     and I think if I did enough of this for the rest of my life, it would probably make me a better programmer.
     It's also pretty readable, especially if one knows Haskell.
+The longer version is [here](https://github.com/kammitama5/racket_jacket/blob/master/algebra.rkt)

 ## This is pretty silly, also